ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/CharacterEncoding/2024-05-05-introduction.md

 ## File Format

 Files without extensions will be treated as plain text files by default.
-If you want to add a suffix to a plain text file, use the following suffix:
+If you want to add a suffix to a plain text file, use the `.txt`.

-* 🆓📖 `.txt` [Plain Text File](/fileformatresearch/2024/04/07/text-file): Basic text file format.

 Plain text files use UTF-8 encoding by default.
 Other UTF series encodings will add a BOM (Byte Order Mark) at the beginning of the file by default.
 They can therefore be distinguished from UTF-8.